 Nothing (Visual Basic)

-Assigning Nothing to a variable sets it to the default value for its declared type.
+If a variable is of a value type that is not nullable, assigning Nothing to it sets it to the default value for its declared type.
 If that type contains variable members, they are all set to their default values.
-The following example illustrates this.
+The following example illustrates this for scalar types.

-If the variable is of a reference type — that is, an object variable — Nothing means the variable is not associated with any object.
+If a variable is of a reference type, assigning Nothing to the variable sets it to a null reference of the variable's type.
+A variable that is set to a null reference is not associated with any object.
 The following example demonstrates this.

 When you assign Nothing to an object variable, it no longer refers to any object instance.
 If the variable had previously referred to an instance, setting it to Nothing does not terminate the instance itself.
 The instance is terminated, and the memory and system resources associated with it are released, only after the garbage collector (GC) detects that there are no active references remaining.

 Nothing differs from the DBNull object, which represents an uninitialized variant or a nonexistent database column.